sass-contrib/sassc-embedded-shim-ruby/README.md

 3. Option `:precision` is ignored.
 4. Option `:line_comments` is ignored.
 5. Argument `parent_path` in `Importer#imports` is set to value of option `:filename`.
+6. See [the dart-sass documentation](https://github.com/sass/dart-sass#behavioral-differences-from-ruby-sass) for other differences.